parksb/simpesys/README.md

     └── 404.md
 ```

-For detailed instructions on building a digital garden with Simpesys, see the [[getting-started]] document.
+For detailed instructions on building a digital garden with Simpesys, see the [Getting Started](https://pedia.simpesys.deno.net/getting-started) document.

 ## Design Principles